semaphoreci/docs/tour3-pipeline_5bb915692c7d3a04dd5b5d5f.md

             - echo 'Integration tests'
 ```

-Next, configure pipeline to checkout the code.
+Next, you should configure the pipeline to checkout the code,
+which means downloading the contents of the GitHub repository to
+the Virtual Machine that will be used.
 You'll need to add the
-`checkout` command to each job.
-You could do that by adding that to
+`checkout` command to each job that needs to access any of the contents of the GitHub repository.
-each command, but there's no need to do that.
+You could do that by adding that to each command, but there's no need to do that.
 Blocks support a list of
 `prologue` commands that run before each job.
 That's the right place
-for setup like checkout or building the code.
-Here's the updated
+for setup commands like `checkout`.
+Here's the updated version:
-version:

 ```yml
 # .semaphore/semaphore.yml